VenLL/tswd-portfolio-Ven/final-project-part-one.md

 |Hospital-Acquired Condition|https://drive.google.com/file/d/1CIo2EYfXVvcRTdbOgSLmokIw-wlifZcQ/view?usp=share_link|This dataset documents HAC (Hospital-Acquired Condition) scores from the HAC reduction program.
 The scores rank hospitals with respect to Hospital-Acquired Condition quality measures, and the total score is calculated as the equally weighted average of hospitals' individual measure scores.|

 # Method and medium
-> In a few sentences, you should document how you plan on completing your final project.

-Text here...
+I plan on undergoing data cleaning via Tableau prep and making visualizations via Tableau desktop and Fourish.
+I will then use Shorthand to display my final project.